 Is pet insurance worth it?

 Other sources often recommend getting pet insurance to help pay vet bills.
-But unless you’re willing to fork out the cash every month, it may not be a realistic option while your financial situation is tough—or at least not as stable as you’d like it to be.
+But unless you’re willing to fork out the cash every month, it may not be a realistic option while your financial situation is tough.
 That being said, if you have a lot of medical veterinary expenses, it may be worthwhile looking into a vet insurance plan to help with the costs.

-In an article by Megan Macdonald for the ABC, a veterinarian recommended taking out a bank account as a more financially savvy option compared to options like pet insurance.
+With the increasing rate for vet bills, many veterinarians recommend taking out a bank account as a more financially savvy option, compared to investing in something like pet insurance.
 In other words, saving up a little over time instead of having to pay insurance fees could end up being the cheaper option.

 It might seem strange at first to crowdfund your vet bills but many people have had a lot of success raising the funds for their vet bill this way.
-There are actually a variety of websites dedicated to just that!
-It’s a great way to seek help to cover your vet bills.
-And websites like mycause, FundRazr, chuffed, and gofundme make it easy to reach a wide range of people.
+And, there are actually a variety of websites dedicated to just that.
+Websites such as mycause, FundRazr, chuffed, and gofundme make it easy to reach a wide audience.

 There’s someone out there to collect everything.
-If you have any old or vintage items lying around it might be time to let go of the nostalgia and put them on eBay.
-Some totally ordinary objects can fetch huge prices on the online marketplace.
-One of the best places to turn to for help with vet bills is your own belongings.
+If you have any old or vintage items lying around it might be time to let go of the nostalgia and list them on eBay, Gumtree or Facebook Marketplace.
+Some totally ordinary objects can fetch huge prices, making your belongings one of the best places to turn to for help with vet bills.

-Here are some ideas for things lying around the house that might be worth a lot of money:
+Here are some ideas for things lying around the house that may be worth a lot of money:

-- Comic books—there are a lot of comic book fans in the world, and classic comics can be priced in the thousands.
-Or if you have any more recent ones from around the early 2000s, they might bring in a couple of hundred dollars like this Star Wars comic.
+- Comic books: There are a lot of comic book fans in the world, and classic comics can be priced in the thousands.
+Or if you have any more recent ones from around the early 2000s, they might bring in a couple of hundred dollars.

-- Error Coins—here’s a reminder to check out your coins for any manufacturing faults.
-It’s one of the few instances where it’s good to find a mistake.
-There’s a whole section of eBay dedicated to Australian Error Coins.
+- Error Coins: Here’s a reminder to check out your coins for any manufacturing faults.
+It may be one of the few instances where it’s good to find a mistake.
+There’s a whole section of eBay dedicated to Australian error coins.
 Prices range from a few dollars to $10,000.

-- Old toys—Don’t throw out your old Barbie dolls just yet.
-Barbie goddess of the sun dolls are going for $599.95 on eBay.
+- Old toys and games: Don’t throw out your old Barbie dolls just yet.
+Many Barbie dolls are listed for high prices on eBay.

 Charity shops have continued to see an upsurge in donations over the past few years.
 Almost to the point of not being able to handle the amount coming in.
 Unfortunately, quite a lot of donations end up being contaminated goods.
-Because the charity bins end up being full, donations get left out in the elements and are no longer able to be used.
-The charity then has to front the cost of moving the items to a waste or landfill site.
+Charities then have to front the cost of moving the items to a waste or landfill site.

 Instead of adding to an already full pile, you might consider joining in the thrifting game yourself.
 Just snap a pic of your out-of-season or unwanted clothes and put up a listing on thrifting shops like Depop or Etsy.
 Getting set up is super simple, and it’s an easy way to make some quick cash.
 Depop, in particular, is targeted towards the second-hand fashion game.
 Not only could the second-hand fashion market help with paying your vet bills, but it helps clean out your closet at the same time.

-You can now use Buy Now Pay Later companies like Afterpay, or Zip to split your bills into monthly instalments.
-So you don’t have to front all of the cash at once and can pay it off over time instead.
-But not every vet clinic will offer these payment options, so check the websites listed above for places to go that offer Buy Now Pay Later payment plans.
+If you’re wondering whether you can buy now and pay later you can!
+Companies such as Afterpay or Zip allow you to split your bills into monthly instalments.
+This means you don’t have to front all of the cash at once and can pay it off over time instead.
+But not every vet clinic will offer these payment options, so check the websites listed above for places to go that offer buy now pay later plans.